edespino/cloudberry-site/docs/sys-admin/recommended-maintenance-monitoring-tasks.md

     </tr>
     <tr>
       <td>
-        Test the state of coordinator mirroring on Cloudberry Database.
+        Test the state of coordinator mirroring on Apache Cloudberry.
 If the value is not "STREAMING", an alert or warning will be raised.
         <p>Recommended frequency: run every 5 to 10 minutes</p>
         <p>Severity: IMPORTANT</p>